-Patient information: Alcohol use — when is drinking a problem?
+Patient education: Alcohol use — when is drinking a problem?
 (The Basics)

-Patient information: Marijuana use and addiction (The Basics)
+Patient education: Marijuana use and addiction (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.